ostyjs/nostr-hooks/README.md

 };
 ```

-The `useSubscribe` hook takes an object with one mandatory and two optional parameters:
+The `useSubscribe` hook takes an object with one mandatory and some optional parameters:

 - `filters`: A mandatory array of filters that the subscription should be created for.
 - `enabled`: An optional boolean flag indicating whether the subscription is enabled.
 If set to `false`, the subscription will not be created automatically.